 Ares Capital Corporation (the "Company" or "ARCC" or "we") is a closed-end, non-diversified management investment company incorporated in Maryland that is regulated as a business development company under the Investment Company Act of 1940 ("1940 Act").
 We were founded on April 16, 2004 and were initially funded on June 23, 2004.
-The Company intends to elect to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986, as amended.
+The Company has qualified and has elected to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986, as amended.
+The Company expects to continue to qualify and to elect to be treated for tax purposes as a RIC.
 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments.
 We invest primarily in first and second lien senior loans and mezzanine debt, which in some cases may include an equity component, and, to a lesser extent, in equity investments in private middle market companies.